phrase-technologies/phrase/DEVOPS.md

 Sources: official guide: [https://www.rethinkdb.com/docs/start-on-startup/](https://www.rethinkdb.com/docs/start-on-startup/)

 ## Codebase
-At the end of this, you're expected to have a director structure that looks like this:
+At the end of this, you're expected to have a directory structure that looks like this:

+    CLIENT SERVER
     /home
       /phrase
         /phrase-client  -> React/Redux Client

+    API SERVER
+    /home
+      /phrase
         /phrase-api     -> Express API
         /database       -> Rethink Stuff

 Git clone this repository (`phrase-api`) and the corresponding `phrase-client` repository.